ve6vh/MMDVM_TNC/kissgen/ReadMe.md

 * -k is the kiss message type
 * -t is a test mode which generates a new message type (07) for test purposes.

-The message types are:-
+The kiss message types are:-
-* 0. Sends a canned data message "0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZ**Test Message**".
+* 0: Sends a canned data message "0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZ**Test Message**".
-* 1-6.
-Sends the associate kiss messages as defined in the protocol.
+* 1 thru 6: Sends the associate kiss messages as defined in the protocol.
 1-5 required a single argument, 6 requires 2.
-* 7. Sends a single character, useful for serial debugging.
+* 7: Sends a single character, useful for serial debugging.

 The -D switch is a debug mode that dumps the kiss message to stdout in hex format for debugging.